Harmonious Group Choreography with Trajectory-Controllable Diffusion: Introduction

 \section{Introduction}

-Dance, renowned as one of the most expressive art forms, holds significant influence across cultural, cinematic, and academic domains \cite{artemyeva2018role, virtualidol, metaverse, dany}.
-Creating dances demands meticulous manual editing processes, prompting the development of automated learning models for choreographing dances.
-In recent times, music-driven choreography, particularly in solo dancer scenes \cite{bailando, bailando++, aist++, finedance, dancecontrol, edge}, has garnered considerable attention.
-As immersive interactive experiences continue to evolve, multi-person scenarios have become a common necessity \cite{dany}, leading to the emergence of music-driven group choreography characterized by cohesive and diverse group movements \cite{schwartz1998passacaille}.
-Despite being acknowledged \cite{aioz} and explored in a few studies \cite{gcd, dany, duolando}, these methods inevitably encounter two significant problems:
+Dance, one of the most expressive art forms, has a profound impact on cultural, cinematic, and academic domains \cite{artemyeva2018role, metaverse, dany, xue2024human}.
+The process of choreography creation has traditionally been labor-intensive, spurring the development of automated learning models for dance generation.
+Consequently, music-driven choreography, initially focused on solo dancers \cite{aist++, edge, finedance}, has garnered considerable attention.
+As the demand for more immersive and interactive experiences grows, the need for multi-person choreography has become increasingly prominent \cite{dany}, leading to a greater emphasis on music-driven group choreography that prioritizes both cohesion and diversity in group movements \cite{schwartz1998passacaille}.
+However, despite initial recognition and exploration \cite{dany, aioz, gcd, duolando, codancers}, these approaches continue to face two significant challenges: